matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

     |> Seq.sumBy (fun (food, soldQuantity) -> soldQuantity * revenue.[food])
 ```

-What `sample` does is take the plan and perform a single experiment.
+What `sample` does is take the plan and perform a single simulation.
 It generates a random demand value for the given food and compares that to what we planned to have in inventory.
-It takes the lesser of our planned quantity or the random demand that was generated.
-It takes the quantity for each food and multiplies it by the revenue and sums it up to get the hypothetical revenue.
-This functions only performs a single experiment.
-We want something that will perform many and then compute some statistics on the results.
+It takes the lesser of our planned quantity or the random demand that was generated which becomes the actual amount sold.
+It takes the quantity of each food that was sold and multiplies it by the revenue of the food.
+It sums this across all the foods which gives us our revenue for that single simulation.
+We create an `evaluate` function which will call the `sample` function many times and gather the results. `evaluate` then computes the descriptive statistics and the revenues that were generated in our simulations.

 ```fsharp
 let evalute